kszeto20/CyberFinalProject/README.md

 Rethought project deliverables: started working on pre-lesson Javascript guide.
 Kept working on presentation slides.

-12/17/2021
+12/17/2021-12/19/2021 (into the weekend)

 Worked on the JavaScript guide; and wrote explanations to the syntax of exploits that Kirsten used.

+12/20/2021
+Worked on adding prevention methods to the slides.
+Will add examples and look over to ensure that there are enough details/explanations.

 ### Kirsten Szeto